 • Personal statement

 Personal interviews are required for each candidate in all circumstances.
-Interview dates are arranged from November through mid-January by invitation.
+Interview dates are arranged from November through January by invitation.
 Interviews will be offered to selected candidates after review of their application.
-Generally, 11 adult and five pediatric residents are accepted each year.
-Contingent on satisfactory performance, reappointments made annually.
+Thirteen adult and five pediatric residents are accepted each year.
+We are a categorical program, and all thirteen matched applicants will complete an integrated intern year with us at Washington University.
+A separate application for a preliminary medicine internship is not required.
+Reappointments are made annually contingent on satisfactory performance in the residency program.

 Requirements

-Applicants must have finished medical school in good standing and be eligible for temporary licensing in the state of Missouri.
+Applicants must have finished or be on track to finish medical school in good standing and be eligible for temporary licensing in the state of Missouri.
 Rarely are individuals with previous training in neurology considered for appointment to second- or third-year levels if openings exist.

 Additional requirements for foreign medical graduates include: